 Thursday night, the Student Activities Council elected College junior Jen Chaquette as its new chair.
 The Daily Pennsylvanian sat down with Chaquette to discuss her goals for the upcoming year, along with SAC’s newest funding moratorium.

-The UA had a diverse range of topics on its plate to cover at Sunday night’s general body meeting.
+Ranging from a discussion about the Student Activities Council’s moratorium on new student group funding to a debate on the Undergraduate Assembly’s parliamentary procedure, the UA had a diverse range of topics on its plate to cover at Sunday night’s general body meeting.